ogi-joo/corvuspay/README.md

     return <div dangerouslySetInnerHTML={{__html: form}} />;
 }
 ```
-### Refund Usage
+### GET Transaction

-Refund function is easier to implement but harded to setup.
+For high security routes, you will need custom certs.
-What you need:
+What you need to do:
 1) Generate *CorvusPay.key.pem*
 ```bash
 openssl req -batch -nodes -newkey rsa:2048 -sha256 \